"Upstate's MD/PhD program does a great job bridging the gap between medical bench-side research and clinical application." Read More...

 A prominent focus will be a series of readings and discussions introducing the biology of disease, highlighting topics such as cell injury, inflammation, wound healing, infection, immunity and neoplasia.
 General Pathology is the first half of a two-year sequence in the basic science curriculum.
 Systemic Pathology is part of the MS2 curriculum and together they comprise the basis of Rubin's Pathology and Robbins& Cotran Pathologic Basis of Disease nationally recognized texts.

-The Mammalian Physiology course consists of lectures and demonstrations covering the homeostatic functioning and neurohumoral control of the cardiovascular, respiratory, renal, gastrointestinal and endocrine systems, along with examples of pathophysiological malfunction in certain disease.
+The Medical Physiology course consists of lectures and demonstrations covering the homeostatic functioning and neurohumoral control of the cardiovascular, respiratory, renal, gastrointestinal and endocrine systems, along with examples of pathophysiological malfunction in certain disease.

 Microbiology / Immunology 101 provides an introduction to microbes and the nature of the immune response that protects us from them.
 Attention is paid to mechanisms of action of anti-microbial drugs and the way that microbes can become resistant.
 The nature of bacteria, viruses, parasites and fungi are presented with examples of each.
 The course prepares students for the later study of the organisms that cause infectious diseases.